-In the apartment industry, Maintenance Technicians are the apartment community’s front line for completion of repairs on the interior and exterior of apartment and condominium communities.
+In the apartment industry, the Maintenance Technician is the apartment community’s front line for completion of repairs on the interior and exterior of apartment and condominium communities.
 A general overview of the job duties and areas of knowledge needed to be a qualified Maintenance Technician are listed below.
 Each community will have specific needs and requirements that may include some, all, or additional skills than those listed below.
 Certifications and licenses may be required for certain levels of repair, installation, and replacement.

 • Plumbing repairs/replacement/installation of toilets, sinks, garbage disposals, faucets, hot water heaters, boilers, and pipes